yangz10/JJ-Capstone-Project/README.md

 # JJ-Capstone-Project

-During this capstone project, we mainly build a recommandation system using machine learning algorithem and an interactive interface to help J&J employees to find most useful information quickly.
+During this capstone project, we mainly build a recommendation system using machine learning algorithms and an interactive interface to help J&J employees to find most useful information quickly.

-## Part I : Interface
+## Part I: Interface

 The interface mainly consists of there parts - Landing Page, Modeling Page and Interface Page.

-- Technology : Python Flask, CSS, Javascript
+- Technology: Python Flask, CSS, Javascript

 ### 1. Landing Page